ABehal2020/wdl-docker-legacy/README.md

 # wdl-docker
-Part of the dockerized CHiP-Seq visualization tool for ENCODE data
+Part of the dockerized CHiP-Seq visualization tool for ENCODE data for testing/validation purposes

 Calling the visualization tool docker image, the WDL script tests 2 parts of the tool (both parts successfully pass the test):
 1) Passing JSON metadata of experimental data from ENCODE server and getting s3_urls for bigwig files